A new approach for new challenges

 - Can be integrated into multi-terminal HVDC systems and future HVDC grids

-In Siemens HVDC PLUS systems, modular multilevel converters usually come in six-pulse bridge topology.
-One converter comprises three identical phase units with two valves, and each valve contains a number of power modules supporting the full DC voltage.
-Each power module contributes only a small voltage step and is controlled individually.
+In Siemens Energy HVDC PLUS systems, one modular multilevel converter comprises three Single-phase inverter.
+One converter comprises three identical phase units with two converter arms, and each converter arm contains a number of sub modules supporting the full DC voltage.
+Each sub modul contributes only a small voltage step and is controlled individually.
 Practically speaking, each module within an MMC is a discrete voltage source with a local capacitor to define its voltage step without creating ripple voltage distortion across the converter’s other phases.
 This way it is possible to achieve the required sinusoidal AC and smooth DC side output voltage waveforms without excessive harmonic distortion and HF noise.

 Half-bridge topology (HB)

 The half-bridge topology is primarily used for cable connections and for back-to-back systems.
-The DC voltage of a half-bridge power module is always controlled and the power capacitor can be connected to the terminals in one polarity.
+The DC voltage of a half-bridge sub modules is always controlled and the power capacitor can be connected to the terminals in one polarity.
 Consequentially, the DC voltage is always higher than the AC voltage.

 HVDC PLUS systems with half-bridge topology have proven their high efficiency and reliability in DC cable connection projects such as

-- the Trans Bay Cable between San Francisco and Pittsburg in the U.S., the world’s first HVDC system based on Siemens’ trendsetting MMC topology
+- the Trans Bay Cable between San Francisco and Pittsburg in the U.S., the world’s first HVDC system based on Siemens Energy’s trendsetting MMC topology

 - the INELFE electricity interconnection between France and Spain, the world’s biggest MMC-based HVDC system with two symmetrical monopoles and a capacity of 1.000 MW each